 Best Practices can range from very specific habits that have been proven effective in a small area, to things that TIST relies upon to operate.

-Best practices are developed through the successes and failures of TIST participants and employees.
+Best Practices are developed through the successes and failures of TIST Participants and leadership.
 Because of this process, they are constantly changing.